 The agent asked a series of questions about our visit to Armenia (where we were going, for how long, etc.) as well as the nature of our trip to Azerbaijan.
 He soon pulled out a piece of scrap A4 paper and started taking freehand notes.
 He wanted us to confirm our (which I thankfully had on me).
 After a few more tense minutes, he handed the passports back and we were free to board the train.

-At this point it was well past 1am.
+By the time the three of us got back on the train, it was well past 1am.
+The steward must have forgotten about us because he neglected to make our beds before he turned in for the night.
+Luckily we had our silk sleeping bag liners with us and we were able to use those for sheets.
 We arrived in Yerevan at 7am with a stunning view of Mount Ararat to welcome us.
-It made up for the dramas of the night before.
+It almost made up for the dramas of the night before.

 Our train departed on time at 9.30pm.
 The only downside to this leg of the journey is that immigration takes place in the (very) early hours of the following morning. and we didn’t get back to sleep until Georgian immigration was cleared at around 5am.
 The train arrived in Tbilisi at 8am.
 Mercifully, all the immigration proceedings take place inside your berth using a portable computer, so you don’t have to leave the train.

-- During shoulder season, the overnight train between Tbilisi and Yerevan runs every second night (even days for Yerevan to Tbilisi, odd days for Tbilisi to Yerevan)
+- During the low season winter months, the overnight train between Tbilisi and Yerevan runs every second night (even days for Yerevan to Tbilisi, odd days for Tbilisi to Yerevan)

-- From June to September (high season), a daily train runs the route
+- From June to September (high season), a daily train takes over the route, also continuing on to Batumi

-- If you need an Armenian visa, you can obtain one on arrival
+- If you need an Armenian tourist visa, you can obtain one on arrival at the border

-- A 21-day tourist visa costs 3,000 AMD or 6 USD – and Drams is the preferred currency
+- A 21-day tourist visa costs 3,000 AMD or 6 USD – and Drams is the preferred currency, so try to change some in Tbilisi before you board the train

-- If you’ve previously travelled to Azerbaijan, you should have your travel details and hotel address in Baku handy
+- If you’ve previously travelled to Azerbaijan, you should have your travel details and hotel addresses handy (i.e. written out on paper and kept on you during the border crossing)

 PIN THIS POST FOR LATER –